Dietmar Dath: Literary works

-Dath's first books were published in the mid-nineties by various small publishers such as Verbrecher Verlag, SuKuLTuR, Edition Phantasia and later Hablizel.
-In 2003 Dath published Höhenrausch at the Eichborn-Verlag (now at Rowohlt) and since 2005 he has been with the Suhrkamp Verlag.
+Dath's first books were published in the mid-1990s by small publishers such as Verbrecher Verlag, SuKuLTuR, Edition Phantasi and later Hablizel.
+In 2003 Dath published Höhenrausch for the Eichborn-Verlag (now part of Rowohlt) and since 2005 he has been working for Suhrkamp Verlag.
 In 2008 his science fiction novel Abschaffung der Arten (translated by Samuel P. Willcocks into English as Abolition of the Species) was shortlisted for the German Book Prize.
-Furthermore, the novel was awarded 2009 the Kurd Laßwitz Award.
+The novel won the 2009 Kurd Laßwitz Award.
 In 2013 he received the Kurd Laßwitz Award a second time for his novel Pulsarnacht.
 Translations of Dietmar Dath's works (mainly novels) have appeared in Russian, Greek, Korean, Polish, and English.

 In his novels, which are mostly in the vein of fantastic literature – horror, sf and fantasy – Dath often works with autobiographical topics.
 A lot of them feature people who live in small towns such as the one he came from, many characters also work in the media or other sectors of the culture industry.
 Dath's works deal with aesthetics as well as social, political, sexual, biological and gender issues in often science-fictional ways.
 Among his influences are writers as diverse as Harlan Ellison, Joanna Russ, Nicola Griffith, Carol Emshwiller, Theodore Sturgeon, Irmtraud Morgner and Peter Hacks.
-His book Niegeschichte reflects on nearly 1000 pages about the genre of science fiction as a machine of art that can also change thinking, it was published in 2019 by Matthes & Seitz Berlin.
+His book Niegeschichte reflects for nearly 1000 pages about the genre of science fiction as a machine of art that can also change thinking.
+It was published in 2019 by Matthes & Seitz Berlin.

+In 2026, Dath was awarded the Alfred-Kerr-Preis for literary criticism.